Skip to main content

 Checkbox and Switch

-Checkbox and Switch needed more than just new props: their DOM structure had to change.
+Checkbox and Switch needed more than new props; their DOM structure had to change too.

-Checkbox uses a hidden native <input type="checkbox"> with a visual <span> overlay.
-The aria-describedby goes on the <input>, not the visual element, because that's what the screen reader actually interacts with:
+Checkbox uses a hidden native <input type="checkbox"> with a visual <span> overlay, and the aria-describedby goes on the <input>, not the visual element, because the <input> is what the screen reader actually interacts with:

 <input